 We'll remove infrastructure that blocks the flow of water through the floodplain, like this small pipe blocking the creek in Nyah Park.

+opening the regulator to return water to the river.
+Regulators will include fishways to help native fish on their journey.

-Healthy floodplains are teeming with life Here are some of the species that will benefit from these floodplain restoration projects.
+Healthy floodplains are teeming with life

+Here are some of the species that will benefit from these floodplain restoration projects.

+Echuca

-Knowing when to add water These restoration projects will help return a more natural watering regime at the nine high-value floodplains.
+Knowing when to add water

+These restoration projects will help return a more natural watering regime at the identified high-value floodplains.
 We will monitor how often natural flooding occurs and will release water in the years where the environment needs a 'top up' to keep it healthy.
 We will not release water every year unless the floodplain needs it.

 The watering plans at each site will be flexible; each year and each watering event will be tailored depending on things such as the conditions of the floodplain, water availability, river flows and timing since the last flood or watering.

 Similar projects have already been successfully implemented under The Living Murray program.
 Visit www.mdba.gov.au for more information on these sites.

-Delivering the projects We've been working on these projects for some time already, doing the planning to ensure the infrastructure we build will improve floodplain health.
-Moving forward, projects will be rolled out in stages.
-The regulatory approvals process involves planning and consultation to get approval and funding to go ahead.
-We aim to start construction in 2023 and will work with local communities during this time to minimise any disruption.
-2021 2022 2023 2024 Ongoing consultation with communities, Traditional Owners and stakeholders Regulatory approvals process Approval decisions Government decides whether projects will proceed to construction phase Construction phase Start Operations begin to return water to floodplains
+Delivering the projects

+Progress is ongoing in restoring key floodplain sites along the Murray River, with several projects now moving through critical approval stages.

+The Central Sites are progressing toward construction, with The Belsar-Yungera, Hattah Lakes, and Nyah-Vinifera projects successfully passing major planning milestones, most recently with their Planning Scheme Amendments (PSAs) officially gazetted.
+With these frameworks in place, the VMFRP team is now working on readiness for construction, bringing the central floodplains and the dependant species that call those delicate ecosystems home, one step closer to the vital uplift in environmental outcomes they so desperately need.

+The East and West sites are finalising environmental approvals by undertaking the Environment Report (ER) for the East sites and the Environment Effects Statement (EES) for the West sites.
+These assessments will provide a comprehensive review of potential impacts and benefits and once finalised, will be publicly exhibited to invite input from communities, Traditional Owners and stakeholders as part of the approval process.

-Projects will go through a long period of consultation with communities, Traditional Owners and stakeholders before they get approval to go ahead.
-If you have questions about any of these projects or want to join the community consultation, email us at info@vmfrp.vic.gov.au February 2021 vmfrp.com.au
+If you have questions about any of these projects or want to join the community consultation, email us at info@vmfrp.vic.gov.au vmfrp.com.au | March 2025